peter-evans/dockerhub-description/README.md

 #### Content limits

-DockerHub has content limits, which if exceeded will result in the content being automatically truncated.
+DockerHub has content limits.
 The readme content is limited to 25,000 bytes, and `short-description` is limited to 100 characters.
+This action truncates content to prevent the request being rejected.
+If the content has been truncated a warning will be issued in the run log.

 #### Specifying the file path